Get E-Book

 socket.close();

-For request-response UDP code, keeping the socket open matters because the reply targets the source address and port from the original datagram.
-Closing immediately after send() gives the OS permission to release that local port before a reply can be delivered to the process.
+For request-response UDP, keep the socket open long enough to receive the reply.
+The reply targets the source address and port from the original datagram.
+If you close immediately after send(), the OS can release that local port before the reply arrives.

 const socket = dgram.createSocket('udp4');